FusionAuth/fusionauth-site/site/_posts/2023-07-17-contenda-fusionauth.md

 **Dan:** Why did you choose FusionAuth over the alternatives?

-**Tamás and Grady:** After we eliminated all the options we had to rule out due to technical limitations, the two main reasons were cost and "friendlyness".
+**Tamás and Grady:** After we eliminated all the options we had to rule out due to technical limitations, the two main reasons were cost and "friendliness".

-While the price itself is one thing, by "friendlyness" I mean both support and the pricing strategies down the line.
+While the price itself is one thing, by "friendliness" I mean both support and the pricing strategies down the line.
 We appreciate that FusionAuth doesn't have any "trap-like" pricing practices that could bite us when we happen to approach an arbitrary number of users.

 **Dan:** What were some of the technical limitations you had that disqualified folks initially?

 **Tamás and Grady:** It was mostly due to them not having react and/or python clients/SDKs.

-**Dan:** I love the term friendlyness.
+**Dan:** I love the term "friendliness".
 Are there any other software packages you use that feel like they win in that category (other than FusionAuth and Contenda, of course)?

 **Tamás and Grady:** On our frontend, we use Netlify and Pendo, and I think we could put them in this bucket as well.
 Generally smaller companies tend to care more about their customers, so it's not always the best idea to go with the biggest player out there.